What is the purpose of using nl2br() in PHP and what are the potential pitfalls when using it to convert line breaks to HTML line breaks?

 Related Questions

-- How can PHP developers ensure that line breaks are properly displayed when echoing content in PHP?
+- How can PHP developers ensure that variables like $envoi are properly initialized and utilized in their scripts?